Grand Opening Ideas for Your RestaurantLast updated on 4/22/2019

 Host a Soft Opening

-While this might go without saying, it’s important to offer your grand opening attendees something that they’ll want badly enough to come to your event.
+It’s important to offer your grand opening attendees something that they’ll want badly enough to come to your event.
 On your grand opening menu, be sure to offer a taste of your signature dishes that best summarizes your restaurant’s offerings, while staying on-brand in order to give guests a clear understanding of what they can expect when you open.

 Become Involved with Community Events

-Before your official opening, start building buzz around your restaurant by getting involved with local events and going where your potential customers go.
+Before your official opening, start building the hype around your restaurant by getting involved with local events and going where your potential customers go.
 Give the public a taste of your culinary or confectionary creations by setting up a stand at local farmers markets or neighborhood events to establish your business as part of the community.

-Hand out samples or sell items from your menu and inform customers of your upcoming opening.
-Use a catering tray and paper food trays to easily display and hand out the samples.
-You may also want to hand out menu samples to get customers excited for other menu items.
-Giving them a taste of your menu will entice them to try more when you release the full menu.
+Hand out samples and inform customers of your upcoming grand opening.
+This is a great opportunity to also pass around menus and invitations to your opening events and get customers excited for other menu items.
+Giving them a taste of your signature dishes will entice them to try more when you release the full menu on opening day.

 When trying to spread the word about your business through local events, consider partnering with a well-known charity.
-Not only will this relationship help debut your restaurant, but it will also show that you are passionate about a cause that may be close to your customers' hearts.
+By providing charitable donations, not only will it help debut your restaurant, but it will also show that you are passionate about a cause that may be close to your customers' hearts.

 Offer to donate a portion or all of the proceeds of a soft opening event or grand opening day to the charity.
-It gives a personal touch and benefits those in need.
+It gives your event a personal touch and benefits those in need.
 Customers will love seeing a business getting involved for a cause.

 There are several savvy ways to promote your business’s grand opening.
-From social media to printed flyers, here are a few ways you can hit your target market when advertising for your event.
+From social media to printed flyers, here are a few restaurant marketing tips you can use to hit your target customers when advertising your restaurant grand opening event.

 Social media is a budget-friendly way to quickly spread the news about your event.
 Incorporate the following tips into your social media strategy to create interest before your grand opening: